sudheerj/javascript-interview-questions/README.md

 280. ### How do you list all properties of an object

      You can use the `Object.getOwnPropertyNames()` method which returns an array of all properties found directly in a given object.
-Let's the usage of it in an example,
+Let's see the usage of this in an example below:

      ```javascript
      const newObject = {